MyroslavKl/ETL-Test/README.md

 [18:09:11 INF] Writing 111 duplicates to file: C:\taxitripdata\duplicates.csv
 [18:09:11 INF] Successfully wrote duplicates to file.
 [18:09:11 INF] ETL process finished successfully.
 Final row count in table: 29889

+Also, in sql-queries.sql, I added queries from the task.